Jia053123/DiagramDesigner/README.md

 A Windows application that intends to make computational design more like sketching than math.
 The core feature is to run layout optimization algorithms on shape grammars to produce architecture program diagrams that both follow the aesthetic rules and satisfy the program requirements.
 Most importantly, the shape grammars are to be machine-learned from the sketched examples provided by the designer.

+## Software Architecture
+This application follows the MVVM pattern.
+The view, MainWindow.xaml, is implemented with WPF.
+The view model, MainViewModel.cs, stores data necessary to display the view, such as the lines in the diagram represented by coordinates on screen.
+The model, DDModel.cs, stores the collection of walls and other entities in real-world units that represents the current description of the diagram.
+It also stores program information and shape grammar definitions.

+Currently, DiagramDesignerEngine.csproj contains the algorithm for finding rooms from the diagrams, and ShapeGrammarEngine.csproj contains classes related to shape grammar.

 ## Algorithm for Room Finding
 First, the lines are broken down so that no two lines intersect either in X shape or T shape.
 The only from of contact between two lines is end-to-end.
 In this state, any line without both endpoints being connected to some other lines are removed because they can never be a part of a room.